 ※We may retract the job offer, if the successful candidate, for whatever reason, is not able to start working at Kyoto University no later than three months after the start day stated in the offer letter.

 # Applicant must contact your host-researcher in RISH about your research project in advance of application.

-- Application documents:
+- Application and required documents: